citp/privacy-policy-historical/s/sa/sah/saharareporters.com.md

 ##  Changes to the SaharaReporters.com Privacy Policy

 You agree that SaharaReporters.com may amend this policy from time to time by posting the revised Privacy Policy on this Website.
-You may review our Privacy Policy at any time by submitting a request to [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#8be8fef8ffe4e6eef9f8eef9fde2e8eecbf8eae3eaf9eaf9eefbe4f9ffeef9f8a5e8e4e6).
+You may review our Privacy Policy at any time by submitting a request to [customerservice@saharareporters.com](mailto:customerservice@saharareporters.com).
 Your continued use of any portion of the Website or SaharaReporters.com service following the posting of the revised policy will constitute your acceptance of the changes.

 ##  How to contact us if you believe your privacy has been violated

-If you suspect that your privacy has been violated or that SaharaReporters.com has not abided by the terms set forth in this policy, contact SaharaReporters.com by emailing [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#0d6e787e796260687f7e687f7b646e684d7e6c656c7f6c7f687d627f79687f7e236e6260)
+If you suspect that your privacy has been violated or that SaharaReporters.com has not abided by the terms set forth in this policy, contact SaharaReporters.com by emailing [customerservice@saharareporters.com](mailto:customerservice@saharareporters.com)